junhaiqi/FP-Zernike/README.md

-# PGAR-Zernike: a convenient toolkit for ultra-fast structure retrieval
+# PGAR-Zernike: an  ultra-fast, accurate and fully open-source structure retrieval toolkit for convient structural database construction

 The main functions of PGAR-Zernike as follows: